Mike Joy: Honors

 Joy is a charter member of the NASCAR Hall of Fame Voting Panel, and in December 2013, was named sole media representative to the Hall's exclusive nominating process.

 In 2000, Joy was inducted into the Riverside Park Speedway Hall of Fame.

 In March 2014, a Sporting News poll named Joy first among network television's 15 NASCAR announcers and analysts with a 93% approval rating.

 Joy was voted the 2011 recipient of the Henry T. McLemore Award, (now the "American Motorsports Media Award of Excellence").
 Presented since 1969, this award celebrates career excellence in motorsports journalism and is voted on solely by past winners.
 The Motorsports Hall of Fame at Daytona International Speedway displays a wall of plaques honoring the winners, with smaller displays in several track media centers.

-In 2019, he was named to the voting panel for the Indianapolis Motor Speedway Hall of Fame, and on November 10 of that year, he was inducted in the New England Auto Racers Hall of Fame.
+In 2019, Joy was named to the voting panel for the Indianapolis Motor Speedway Hall of Fame, and on November 10 of that year, he was inducted in the New England Auto Racers Hall of Fame.
 He is a member, and past vice-president, of the National Motorsports Press Association.
 In January 2023, Joy was inducted in the Eastern Motorsports Press Association Hall of Fame.

 In 2024, Joy was nominated in the media/at-large category to the Motorsports Hall of Fame of America at Daytona International Speedway.

+August 2025: The New York Times named Joy one of "The 25 Most Impactful Sports TV Play-by-play Voices of the 21st Century".